vipyrsec/dragonfly-client-rs/README.md

 - The Scanning Threadpool - Downloads and scans the releases.
 - The Loader Thread - This thread is responsible for requesting jobs from the API and submitting them to the threadpool.

-- The Sender Thread - This thread is responsible for reporting the results to the API.

 ### Performance, efficiency, and optimization
 The client aims to be highly configurable to suit a variety of host machines.
 The environment variables of most value in this regard are as follows: